adudenamedruby/.dotfiles/README.md

 - In iTerm `git clone https://github.com/rouxbuciu/.dotfiles.git` in the home directory
 - Then `cd .dotfiles` & `sh bootstrap.exclude.sh` This'll take a while.
 - Once finished running, quit terminal and reboot computer for a good time!
+- Don't forget to run `p10k configure` to configure your prompt.

 ### XVim - why settle for less!?
 - Because of the certificate, these steps should be done manually.